 Deferring a personal or workplace pension

 You can currently withdraw the money in your personal or workplace pensions from the age of 55 (57 from 2028).
 If, for example, you’d like to wait until your early-60s, or begin drawing it at the same time as your State Pension, you’ll need to defer it.

 Most modern workplace and personal pensions are defined contribution pensions which are valued on the amount of money you pay in and how your investments perform over time.
 If you defer a defined contribution pension there’s potential for your savings to continue growing as your money will be invested for longer.

-If you have a defined benefit or ‘final salary’ pension you’ll need to check whether deferring your pension forfeits any income guarantees and benefits you stand to gain, such as a guaranteed annuity rate or lump sum payment upon retirement.
+If you’ve got a defined benefit or ‘final salary’ pension you’ll need to check whether deferring your pension forfeits any income guarantees and benefits you stand to gain, such as a guaranteed annuity rate or lump sum payment upon retirement.
 As this type of pension isn’t linked to investment performance, it’s unlikely that deferring a defined benefit pension will result in a higher retirement income.

 Different pension schemes and providers will have different deadlines and restrictions on deferring a pension, and you may have to pay some charges.
 It’s worth contacting your pension scheme administrator to find out more information well in advance of your expected retirement age to ensure you allow yourself enough time to follow the correct procedure.

 Deferring State Pension

 The UK State Pension age is currently set at 66 for men and women.
 While you cannot access your pension entitlement before this age, you can delay it until you’re older than 65.
-If you choose to defer your State Pension you’ll receive a higher income based on the amount you would have received, plus interest.
+If you choose to defer your State Pension you’ll receive a higher income based on the amount you would’ve received, plus interest.
 Depending on when you’re due to reach State Pension age, delaying claiming State Pension could make you eligible for a lump-sum payment.